Prime-Lasking/Zlang/README.md

 # Z Compiler

-🚀 A self-contained, cross-platform compiler for the Z programming language.
+🚀 The Compiler for the Z programming language.

 **Single File Distribution** • **Integrated Installation** • **No Dependencies** • **Enhanced Robustness**